flockachocka/flockachocka.github.io/mentyb.md

 📨 Submit your menty b's through the google form and watch the leaderboard update

+😤 Type away your frustrations in the vent sesh and send them off the the abyss (aka your friends via a google forms), much like the tried-and-true psychiatric therapy developed by middle school girls of writing an angry letter to your nemesis and then setting it on fire

 <br>

 ## Share your trauma with the group
 Use the button below to open the submission form in a new tab.

 If you want some anonymity, use a fake name to submit.
-Just like fun ones from Kahoot, here are some exapmles:
+Just like fun ones from Kahoot, here are some examples:

 ⚪ Hilly Billy 💵